Bethenny Frankel's One-Time Boyfriend Dead at Trump Tower

 The longtime friend and one-time boyfriend of “Real Housewives of New York City” star and entrepreneur Bethenny Frankel has been found dead of an apparent overdose at Trump Tower, a high-ranking law enforcement source tells News 4.

 Dennis Shields, 51, was found dead after authorities responded to a call at the Fifth Avenue skyscraper Friday, the source says.
-Police have not officially released Shields' name, but did confirm they were called to Trump Tower for someone in need of medical assistance before 9 a.m.
+Police officially released Shields' name Friday afternoon and confirmed they responded to a 911 call of an unconscious male inside 721 5th Avenue around 9:19 a.m.

-The NYPD declined to say what they found in the apartment when they got there; it also wasn't clear who made the 911 call.
-Autopsy results are pending.
+According to DCPI, officers discovered Shields unconscious and unresponsive upon their arrival.
+EMS responded and pronounced him dead at the scene.

 According to a 2016 E!
 News article, Shields received a master's degree in public relations, but became prominent in the banking world — serving as the CEO of LawCash, a pre-settlement funding company, since its inception in 2000.
 He was also a driving force in the creation of American Legal Finance Association (ALFA).
 Additionally, he co-founded and was chairman of YieldStreet, which is a crowdfunding company, and Esquire Bank.